Dr. Elizabeth Edginton, PGDip, MACP, PhD

 Areas of counselling I deal with

-Child Psychotherapy is an in-depth, specialist therapeutic treatment which involves close observation of your child's verbal and non-verbal behaviour and play, and helps your child to put his/her feelings into words.
+Child and Adolescent Psychotherapy is an in-depth, specialist therapeutic treatment which involves close observation of your child or young person's verbal and non-verbal behaviour and where appropriate, their play or drawings, and helps your child or young person to put his/her feelings into words.

-It provides a safe and supportive space for parents to think about and express their emotions about their child's feelings/behaviour on a wide range of issues, so that we can think together about practical solutions that might help.
+It provides a safe and supportive space for parents to think about and express their emotions about their child or young person's feelings and/or behaviour on a wide range of issues, so that we can think together about practical solutions that might help.

 Toys and where appropriate, drawing materials, will be provided for your child's use during his/her therapy sessions.